 The Judgment tarot card heralds the final outcome of a specific situation or thought.
 When it appears in a reading, it offers a sense of ending and finality that can be either good or bad depending on the nature of that outcome.
 If positive, it should be a source of celebration.
 If negative, it might be a wake-up call and a warning that it might be your last change to try and alter a particularly bad ending.

-Most depictions of the judgment tarot card borrow symbols and imagery from the concept of the last judgment that can be found in the Christian bible and other faiths, where the dead rise up from the ground to be judged before a final reckoning, a last stand between good and evil, or a final moment before the final journey leading to paradise or enlightenment.
+Most depictions of the Judgment card borrow symbols and imagery from the concept of the last judgment that can be found in the Christian bible and other faiths, where the dead rise up from the ground to be judged before a final reckoning, the last stand between good and evil, or a final moment before the final journey leading to paradise or enlightenment.

 While other silhouettes can be seen in the background, the foreground characters seem to be a traditional family (a woman, a man, and a child) rising from their grave to the wake-up call of a celestial angel blowing a trumpet from the clouds.
 In the more detailed tarot decks, the expression that can be read on the faces of the newly risen is usually one of bliss, wonder, and adoration.

-The meaning of the judgment tarot card is the final outcome of a situation.
-Of course, it should be important to keep in mind the same kind of lesson that was learned for the Death major arcana, namely that every ending is also a new beginning and that everything is a cycle.
+The meaning of the Judgment card is the final outcome of a situation.
+Of course, it should be important to keep in mind the same kind of lesson that was learned for the Death major arcana, namely that every ending is also a new beginning and that everything is part of a cycle.

-The appearance of the reversed judgment tarot card should never be taken lightly in a reading.
+The appearance of the reversed Judgment card should never be taken lightly in a reading.
 It holds the same meaning of finality and outcome as above, but any sort of control seems to slip through the fingers of the Querent, helpless under the whims of fate.

 The Fool’s Journey